-Our problem daughter, came back home and was treated like a guest.
+Our problem daughter came back home and was treated like a guest.

+Laura was light and breezy.
+She showed no heartache.
+Husband and I thought Laura was happy to be parted from Mr Big I Am.
 We thought wrong.
-Day one of exodus, in the car park after work, he was waiting for her, he wooed her again.
+Day one of the exodus, in the car park after work, he sat waiting for her.
+He wooed her over again.

-She enjoyed the extra attention leaving him had spurned.
-After a few days of our hospitality, she decided to return to him.
+Laura enjoyed the extra attention that leaving him had created.
+After a few days of our hospitality she decided to return to Mr Big I Am.

-Bella copied his desire for fresh blood, and hiked the stakes of jealousy.
+Laura copied his desire for fresh blood, and hiked the stakes of jealousy.

-One bottle of wine multiplied into three.
+One bottle of wine a night multiplied into three.